 He graduated from Yale College and Harvard Law School before joining the Contra Costa Public Defender's Office, where he was lead counsel on seven capital cases, only one of which resulted in a death sentence.

 He is one of the county's most well-respected trial attorneys, as well as the "resident elocutionist," said Contra Costa County presiding Judge Mary Ann O'Malley.
-Coleman describes himself as loquacious,
+Coleman describes himself as loquacious, competitive and caffeinated.

 "There's no such thing as a short conversation with David, I and think that's widely known," laughed District Attorney Robert Kochly.